semanticize/semanticizest/doc/algorithm.rst

   External links (URLs) are not wikilinks, so they are not involved in entity linking.

+  A link has a *target* and an *anchor text*, or anchor for short.
+  The target is a page title, which may (blue link) or may not (red link) refer to an actual page in the Wikipedia.
+  The anchor is the text of the link as it appears in the page where the link was found.
+  Often, but not always, the target page's title and the anchor coincide.
+  By picking up all the anchors for an entity (target page), semanticizest knows that "Napoleon Bonaparte" is common way of referring to what Wikipedia calls "Napoleon" (the title of the page about Bonaparte).

 - *Entities*.
-An entity is any Wikipedia article linked to using a wikilink (by "article" we mean a page in the Wikipedia "main" namespace, the encyclopedic content).
+An entity is any link target that lives/would live in the Wikipedia "main" namespace, the encyclopedic content, if the link is/were blue.

   Entities are represented by the titles or URLs of the links' targets.
   That means all articles in a Wikipedia are potential entities, but pages that are never linked to are not considered entities.
   However, all "red links" (links to non-existent pages) are considered entities, so there is no one-to-one mapping between articles and entities.

-- *Anchors* are the link texts in wikilinks.
-  A link often, but not always, has the target page's title as the link text.
-  By picking up all the anchors for an entity (target page), semanticizest knows that "Napoleon Bonaparte" is common way of referring to what Wikipedia calls "Napoleon" (the title of the page about Bonaparte).

 .. note:: Concepts that need explanation/clarification:

-          - concept
-          - context
           - sense

 Formulas for determining link candidates and ranking candidates.
 These